Master's Degree Programme in Exact Sciences: Astronomy and Space Physics

 Before you start preparing your application, always read the full admission requirements on the application portal Studyinfo.fi

-The applicant’s previous degree on the basis of which s/he is seeking admission to the Master’s Degree Programme in Exact Sciences must be in a relevant field of study.
+The applicant’s previous degree based on which s/he is seeking admission to the Master’s Degree Programme in Exact Sciences must be in a relevant field of study.
 Relevant fields of previous studies for the Astronomy and Space Physics track are

 • astronomy